KouKariya/Python_Grow_Box/README.md

 # Components/Hardware
 The following materials were used for this project:
+*A Raspberry Pi
+*An 8 bit Power Relay
+*A breadboard
+*Growlight
+*PC fan(you can either buy a cheap one or harvest one off of an old PC) *5v water pump

+# Tools
+*Wire strippers/cutters
+*Electric tape
+*Multimeter(optional for testing/troubleshooting power currents)

 # Code
-Code for using the RPi.GPIO Python module can be found here:
+Examples of code using the RPi.GPIO Python module can be found here: